ArchipelagoMW/Archipelago/worlds/landstalker/docs/landstalker_setup_en.md

 If this didn't work, try the following:
 - ensure you have loaded your ROM and reached the save select screen
 - ensure you are using Genesis Plus GX and not another core (e.g. BlastEm will not work)
-- try launching the client in Administrator Mode (right click on `randstalker_archipelago.exe`, then `Run as administrator`)
+- try launching the client in Administrator Mode (right-click on `randstalker_archipelago.exe`, then `Run as administrator`)
 - if all else fails, try using one of those specific emulator versions:
   - RetroArch 1.9.0 and Genesis Plus GX 1.7.4
   - Bizhawk 2.9.1 (x64)

 ### Play the game

-If all indicators are green and show "Connected", you're good to go!
-Just play the game and enjoy the wonders of isometric perspective.
+If all indicators are green and show "Connected," you're good to go!
+Play the game and enjoy the wonders of isometric perspective.

 The client is packaged with both an **automatic item tracker** and an **automatic map tracker** for your comfort.